timcdlucas/PhDThesis/README.md

 Since including Rob's style file, the pretty thesis is much less necessary.
 But I'll still play with it.

-The files for this version are in [PrettyThesis](PrettyThesis) and the combined pdf is [PrettyThesis/tim-lucas-pretty-thesis.pdf](PrettyThesis/tim-lucas-pretty-thesis.pdf).
+The files for this version are in [PrettyThesis/](PrettyThesis/) and the combined pdf is [PrettyThesis/tim-lucas-pretty-thesis.pdf](PrettyThesis/tim-lucas-pretty-thesis.pdf).

 ![Network image](/imgs/fullyConnected.png)